tp6m35p4/presentation/1082/teslavnikola/README.md

 | ------- | --------------- | ---------- |
 | D811968 | Wrap Windshield | 2015-12-29 |
 | D816004 | Side Door       | 2015-12-29 |

+## On course

+courtlistener website

+this case is changed for convenience, not about jurisdiction.

+Nikola is like a troll.